wx9529/scheduler/README.md

 ## Project Description

 Interview Scheduler is a SPA (Single Page Application) for tracking students interviews built with the latest tools and techniques for optimized user experience.
 The App utilizes React built-in and custom hooks and allows users to add, edit and delete appointments in real time.
 Data is persisted by the API server using a PostgreSQL database.
 The client application communicates with an API server over HTTP, using the JSON format.
+The interview scheduler client application connects with a WebSocket server to allow for a realtime experience.
 For quality assurance, the project follows best practices of TDD (Test Driven Development), where individual Components are tested in isolation as well as End-to-End testing is performed.

 ## Project Features